Back

 Overview

 As we stated in our gt-next@6.2.0 release, we believe the future of i18n libraries lies in build-time processing.
-Earlier this year, we released an SWC plugin for gt-next that enabled optimisations like compile-time hashing and better dev-time string translations.
-While this provided an excellent (if intense) introduction to compiler plugins for our team, its scope was limited to Next.js projects only.
+Earlier this year, we released an SWC plugin for gt-next that enabled optimisations such as compile-time hashing and improved string translation during development.
+While this gave our team an excellent (albeit intense) introduction to compiler plugins, its scope was limited to Next.js projects.

 We're following through on our commitment to build-time processing by releasing this general-purpose React compiler plugin.
 This means all the build-time optimisations from gt-next are now available to every gt-react user!